Built for Engineers and Developers

 All of the API functions are thoroughly documented in a searchable help file.
 This help file contains information about hundreds of CSI API functions, with the discussion for each function describing the syntax and parameters, the version in which the function was first made available, any changes to the function, and an example showing the usage of the function.

 TemplatesUse the API to build an interface to parametrically create commonly used structural components.

 Pre-processing RequirementsAutomate and configure specialized loading requirements that your firm commonly needs to apply to structures.

 Post-processing RequirementsBuild customized algorithms that implement specific design checks.

 Engineers can use the CSI API to create their own company tools that automate and/or integrate with CSI software.
 These tools can automate repetitive tasks thereby increasing user efficiency and eliminating user errors.
-If you already have other in-house tools, whether they be spreadsheets or full blown applications, you can use the CSI API to connect these tools to CSI software.
+If you already have other in-house tools, whether spreadsheets or full blown applications, you can use the CSI API to connect these tools to CSI software.

 Third-party developers, such as CAD and 3D modeling developers, can use the API to enable their software with all of the sophisticated analysis and design technology of CSI software.
 Developers can create rich and tight two-way links with CSI software, allowing for accurate transfer of models, complete control of execution, and extraction of analysis and design information, all from within their application.

 The CSI API offers direct, fast and efficient access to all of the advanced numerical methods of CSI software.
 It allows direct two-way transfer of information without intermediate files, providing fast throughput for large models.
 Use of the CSI API by third-party developers all but guarantees that their applications will remain compatible with future releases of CSI software, a nontrivial concern for both developers and users.